Guglielmo Giannini

-Guglielmo Giannini (14 October 1891 – 13 October 1960) was an Italian politician, journalist, writer, director and dramaturge.
+Guglielmo Giannini (14 October 1891 – 13 October 1960) was an Italian politician, journalist, writer, director, and dramaturge.

-Biography
+Early life

-Guglielmo Giannini was born in Pozzuoli, by Federico Giannini and Mary Jackson, and grew up in Naples.
+Giannini was born in Pozzuoli by Federico Giannini and Mary Jackson, and grew up in Naples.
 He practised many different trades (from bricklayer to a clerk in a cloth shop) before coming to journalism, in modest satirical papers.
 Travelling around Europe, he became fond of the crime novel and began to write in this genre.
 Subsequently, guided by his father, he pursued a journalistic career.
 He fought as a volunteer in the Italo-Turkish War (1911–1912) and participated in the First World War.
-At the end of the "Great War", he moved to Rome and returned to the profession of journalist.
+At the end of the war, he moved to Rome and returned to the profession of journalist.
 During this period he also began to work as a playwright.

-Opposed to Italy's entry into the Second World War (a stance dictated by his conviction that defeat was certain), he struggled to find work.
+Opposed to Italy's entry into the Second World War (a stance dictated by his conviction that defeat was certain), Giannini struggled to find work.
 In 1942, during the war, his son Mario died in a plane crash at the Falconara Marittima airport.
 This tragedy inspired the essay La folla, published in 1946, and resulted in his adopting a general hatred for the political class, and in particular for its leaders, irrespective of political affiliation.
 In 1943, Giannini also directed four feature films in a year, including Grattacieli and 4 ragazze sognano, both with Paolo Stoppa as the protagonist.